Menopause Glossary of Terms

 Pap smear: A screening test for cervical cancer in which a sample of cells is taken from a woman's cervix.
 The test is used to detect changes in the cells of the cervix.

 Parathyroid hormone: A substance made by the parathyroid gland (located in the neck) that helps the body store and use calcium.

 Pelvic cavity: The space inside the pelvis that holds the reproductive organs.

-Pelvic exam: An exam during which a health care provider inserts a speculum (an instrument that lets the provider see inside the vagina) and examines the vagina, cervix, and uterus.
-The doctor will feel for any lumps or changes.
+Pelvic exam: An exam during which a health care provider inserts a speculum (an instrument that lets the provider see inside the vagina) and examines the vagina and cervix.
+The doctor will do an exam to feel for any lumps or changes in the vagina, cervix, uterus, ovaries.
 A Pap smear test is usually done during a pelvic exam.

 Pelvic ultrasound: A test that uses sound waves to produce an electronic image of the organs of the pelvis.

 Perimenopause: The time of a woman's life when menstrual periods become irregular.
 Refers to the time leading up to menopause.

 Phytoestrogens: Estrogen-like substances from certain plants that work like a weak form of estrogen.